rishisareen/rishisareen-old.github.io/_posts/2020-04-18-introduction-to-triathlon.markdown

 You do not need a ton of stuff to get started.
 Decathlon is usually a very cost effective place to pick the stuff.
 Get started with the basics, and one can always add on here.

-In next post, I will capture the stuff
+In the next post, I will capture the triathlon gear I own.